ARTICLE III. MEMBERSHIP AND DUES

 Section 3.
 Payment of Dues

-Annual dues shall be payable at any time of the year prior to the expiration date noted on the member’s address plate on the LANDMARK.
+Annual dues shall be payable at any time of the year prior to the expiration date noted on the member’s address plate on the Society’s bimonthly newsletter, The Landmark.
 Members in arrears more than six months after payment is due shall be dropped from the membership.

 ARTICLE IV.
 OFFICERS AND GOVERNMENT

 Section 1.
 The Society shall be governed by a Board of Directors, comprised of a president, vice-president, secretary, treasurer (collectively, the “Officers”), and up to eight members-at-large.